WoWRoster/wowroster/uniadmin/trunk/readme.txt

     Logo image types allowed are 'jpg,jpeg,png,ico,gif'
     Others could have been added, but some formats are too large to be downloaded quickly
 + Global addon deletion, to delete every addon from your UniAdmin install
++ Error handling class
+    Catchable PHP errors are now displayed at the bottom of the page above sql queries
++ is_ua_admin() for an easier way to check if the user is an admin

 v0.7.5